History of Perth, Western Australia: Aboriginal history

 Before the founding of the Swan River Colony, the indigenous Noongar people were well established in the southwest corner of Western Australia, hunting and gathering.
 They called the area on which Perth now stands '. formed part of Mooro, the tribal lands of Yellagonga, whose group was one of several based around the Swan River, known collectively as the Whadjuk.
 Like elsewhere in Australia, Aboriginal occupation of the coastal plain created conditions attractive to European settlement.
 In many cases colonial settlements and homesteads were located on grounds which Aboriginal people had cultivated with native vegetation cropping and cleared with fire whilst road alignments often followed Aboriginal tracks through the bush.

 The lakes on the coastal plain were particularly important to the Aboriginal people, providing them with both spiritual and physical sustenance.
 The swamps to the north of the river provided food, meeting places, shelter, and familiar hunting grounds.
 Fish, turtles, oysters, crabs, birds and their eggs, frogs, edible roots, fungi, kangaroos and possums abounded.
 The waters were fringed with tea-tree, grass trees and paper bark, the last providing shelter.
 The large flat spaces of the swamp flood plains created natural amphitheatres for ceremonies and camping.

 From 1831, there were hostile encounters between settlers and Noongars that culminated in several executions and massacres that lead to the disintegration of the tribes and their retreat to the swamps and lakes north of the river.
 These were known to them as ', and became their main campsites and gathering places following dispossession from traditional lands.

 Early European exploration

-Early European exploration of the area commenced in 1697 with the discovery of the Swan River by Dutch captain Willem de Vlamingh.
+Early European exploration of the area commenced in 1697 with the first European sighting of the Swan River by Dutch captain Willem de Vlamingh.
 A sloop was dragged over the limestone bar and sandy shoals that blocked the river mouth, and an expedition made up the river.
 Surveying the area from "high ground" (Mount Eliza), Vlamingh was not impressed.
 Similar explorations by the French in 1801, and the British in 1822 left equally unfavourable impressions regarding any potential settlement of the area.